 Although research undertaken by the Australian Institute of Geoscientists shows that employment prospects for geologists are slowly improving, there are still significant numbers either unemployed or underemployed.

 As such, graduates should consider jobs that are related to, but not specific to, geology.
 The following companies have internships/graduate programs that would be relevant.
-Closing dates vary, so make sure you check but keep in mind that closing dates for these can be as early as August for a following year start:
+Closing dates vary, so make sure you check but keep in mind that closing dates for these can be as early as August for the following year start:

 The Geoscience Australia Graduate Program, an initiative of the Australian government, is an excellent option for those who hold an Honours degree related to Earth-Science.
 Applications open in March/April of each year.
 You can register on their website to receive an alert to make sure you don’t miss the closing date.